Fit as a Mama Bear

 Three glass jars of chocolate protein mousse topped with coconut whipped cream on a wooden cutting board with strawberries around them and a spoonful in front.

-Other Protein Powder Recipes
+More Protein Powder Dessert Recipes

 Three glass jars of chocolate protein mousse topped with coconut whipped cream on a wooden cutting board with strawberries around them and a spoonful in front.